sandstorm-io/sandstorm/docs/developing/powerbox.md

    - If the header's value is `request`, then you are in a request session.
 You should display a UI for picking which resource to provide, and use the methods described in `sandstorm-http-bridge.capnp` to fetch info about the powerbox request and fulfill it.
-   - If the value is `offer`, this is an offer session.
-TODO: talk more about offer sessions.
+   - If the value is `offer`, this is an offer session; your app is being offered a capability by another app, based on the information in your view info's `matchOffers` field.
+You can display a UI to decide what to do with it, and use the bridge's methods to access the capability itself.

 ### Raw Cap'n Proto APIs